robnolen/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 	* Use your browser's find function **Control-F** and paste in the `<Instance ID>` you copied earlier (from the principal ID you gathered in the GuardDuty finding).

     * Now copy the <a href="https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html" target="_blank">Amazon Resource Name (ARN)</a> from the **Resource ID** for the first match.
-I will look something like this `arn:aws:ec2:us-west-2:166199753942:instance/i-0efc5172a5d7ecc6b`
+The ARN will look something like this `arn:aws:ec2:us-west-2:166199753942:instance/i-0efc5172a5d7ecc6b`

     * Add one more filter by clicking the **Add filter** box again and selecting **Resource ID** and paste in the ARN from the previous step